 5.0 Application Structure and Contents

-The EE Application will include the PAs’ portfolio plan, and budget and C/E showing.
+The EE Application will include the PAs’ portfolio plan, budget, and C/E showing.
 Each section of the EE application will be supported by witness testimony providing justification as to its reasonableness.

 5.1 Portfolio Plan